Aper and Pink Digital Print Shop

-We are a small print shop located in Rochester, NY, catering to stationery designers, letterpress printers, and home-grown DIY-ers looking for top-notch service and print quality.
-Started by a stationery designer who was frustrated with the options out there for high-end, small-scale short-run printing, aper + pink is dedicated to providing awesome, high-quality printing on cool, eco-friendly papers (like 100% cotton, sugar cane, bamboo, and even 100% post-consumer).
+Aper and Pink is a small digital print shop located near Rochester, New York, catering to stationery designers, letterpress printers who need high-quality printing to coordinate with their letter pressing (is this even a word?), and home-grown DIY-ers looking for top-notch service and exceptional print quality.
+Started by a stationery designer who was frustrated with the options out there for high-end, small-scale short-run printing, Aper and Pink is dedicated to providing awesome, high-quality printing on cool, eco-friendly papers (like 100% cotton and 100% post-consumer).

 Here’s how she described it in the email she sent out shortly after the idea struck her to open her own shop: